typelevel/natchez-http4s/modules/docs/src/main/paradox/index.md

   ep.liftR(mkTracedRoutesResource)
 ```

-## Middleware
+## Server Middleware

-`NatchezMiddleware` adds the following "standard" fields to the top-level span associated with each request.
+`NatchezMiddleware.server(<routes>)` adds the following "standard" fields to the top-level span associated with each request.

 | Field              | Type       | Description                           |
 |--------------------|------------|---------------------------------------|